 The RSNA designates other activity (blended live and enduring materials) for a maximum of 92.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Radiologists, researchers, or other allied health professionals, trainees, and administrators in academic radiology.

 The Accreditation Council for Continuing Medical Education (ACCME) requires that the Radiological Society of North America (RSNA), as an accredited provider of continuing medical education, obtain signed disclosure statements from meeting faculty, including committee members, program planners, presenters, and authors.
 The intent of this policy is not to prevent an individual with a financial relationship from participating; however, in accordance with ACCME standards, the RSNA has developed policies and procedures to manage identified conflicts of interest.

 The ACCME further requires that the RSNA provide disclosure information to all attendees prior to the educational activity.
-Individuals who have or have had an affiliation or financial relationship with any commercial interest (within the previous 12 months or at the time the research was conducted) are listed in the program or on the PDF below.
+Individuals who have or have had an affiliation or financial relationship with any commercial interest (within the previous 12 months or at the time the research was conducted) are listed in the program.